Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 The output consists of:

 #.
-Per link and segment (in Graph and Network objects, respectively) in two different output files:
+Per link and segment (in Graph and Network objects, respectively):
     - Estimated damages as a tuple (quartile, in currency).
     - Representative damage for each damage curve.
 The representative percentage can be defined by the user (default is 100%).
 This percentage reflects a single value representing the damage between the lower and higher bounds (the tuple mentioned above).
 #.
 Output type: gpkg.
 #.
 Generated columns in the result file:
     - Segmented damage output file (for event-based or return-period based analyses, respectively):
         - dam_<Ci>_<EVj>_quartiles or dam_<Ci>_<RPx>_quartiles: Tuple, damages between the lower and upper bounds for each segment and each damage curve.
         - dam_<Ci>_<EVj>_representative or dam_<Ci>_<RPx>_representative: representative_damage_percentile * max(dam_<Ci>_<EVj>_quartiles).